rlan/notebooks/README.md

 * [CUDA](https://developer.nvidia.com/cuda-zone) v8, v9, v10 and v11.

-Check this [compatibility chart](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) for the required version of Nvidia garphics driver for your host system.
+Check this [compatibility chart](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) for the required version of Nvidia graphics driver for your host system.

 [Python](https://www.python.org/) 3 only as Python 2 is [end-of-life](https://pythonclock.org), so [deprecated](deprecated/deprecated.md).